asmasonomics/asmasonomics.github.io/courses/2025-03-20_BABS4_Biochem_DataWorkshop4.markdown

 #### Can we extract a competence-specific response?
 <p align="justify">
-Quick reminder of what we're attempting to do.
+Quick reminder of what we're attempting to do here.
 In workshop 3, we looked at the induced competence response in Hi using starvation medium.
 But.
 This also gave a starvation response.
 Today, we've compared the same control samples to cells growing in greater density, so the cells may be starting to face nutrient limits, without it causing so much stress you get the full stress (starvation + competence) response we had before. <br/>
 Now we have both these comparisons, we can attempt to subtract the nutrient limit response to leave just genes involved in competence.<br/>
 </p>